Developing a B2B marketing strategy

 “Layla, what were your thoughts on our latest podcast episode?
 What other topics would you want us to cover in the future?”

-Stick the course.
+Stay the course.
 A lot of marketing nowadays is content-heavy or organic in nature – these strategies take time.
-Just because a social following is taking awhile to build doesn’t mean it’s not going to pay off, especially if the feedback is positive and what you’re creating is different and good
+Just because a social following is taking awhile to build doesn’t mean it’s not going to pay off, especially if the feedback is positive and what you’re creating is different and good.
+And remember, in the B2B space, world-wide recognition generally doesn’t happen – 1000 impressions from a targeted, high-quality audience is always better than 1,000,000 impressions from a low-quality audience.

 From looking at the purpose of marketing itself to discussing applicable concepts you can apply today – we have covered a lot.